Many possibilities to grow economy, reinvent and redevelop Singapore: PM Lee

 “If we can build up our own tech sector while connecting with theirs, we will prosper together,” said Mr Lee.

-Over the last two to three years, the Monetary Authority of Singapore (MAS) has also developed Singapore to become a fintech hub.
-More than 400 fintech firms are now based here, alongside over 30 innovation labs and research centres set up by global multinational companies (MNCs).
+The Monetary Authority of Singapore (MAS) has also developed Singapore into a fintech hub within the last two to three years, said Mr Lee.
+More than 400 fintech firms are now based here, alongside over 30 innovation labs and research centres set up by multinational companies (MNCs).

 In advanced manufacturing, the Agency for Science, Technology and Research (A*STAR) is collaborating with MNCs, local companies and universities to develop new technologies in aerospace and precision engineering.